 Meet Elon Tusk: Tesla chief changes Twitter display name

-Silicon Valley billionaire Elon Musk changed his Twitter display name to "Elon Tusk" in another late-night flurry of tweets on Wednesday, which also promised news from his electric carmaker Tesla Inc later this week.

-REUTERS: Silicon Valley billionaire Elon Musk changed his Twitter display name to "Elon Tusk" in another late-night flurry of tweets on Wednesday, which also promised news from his electric carmaker Tesla Inc later this week.
+REUTERS: Silicon Valley billionaire Elon Musk changed his Twitter display name to "Elon Tusk" in another late-night flurry of tweets on Wednesday (Feb 27), which also promised news from his electric carmaker Tesla later this week.

 Social media platforms have featured a number of memes involving wordplay around Musk's name this week.